johnwarden/mecsim/README.md

 ### Output Files

-The simulation also outputs:
+The simulation outputs files organized by mechanism:

-- output/plots/preferences: Plot of each preference profile
-- output/plots/sims: For 3-D preferences, plot how the allocation changes over the course of the simulation for each mechanism
+- `output/plots/[mechanism_name]/[preference_name].png`: Plot showing how the allocation changes over the course of the simulation
-- output/log: detailed log of simulation for each simulation/mechanism combination
+- `output/log/[mechanism_name]/[preference_name].txt`: Detailed log of the simulation

+For preference profiles with 2 or 3 dimensions, the simulation also generates preference visualization plots in:
+- `output/plots/preferences/[preference_name].png`

 ## Limitations